systelab/systelab-login/src/app/systelab-login/README.md

 Otherwise is considered as Weak.

-And the arrow function must be a function that recieve two string and returns an Observable of a boolean.
+And the arrow function must be a function that receive two string and returns an Observable of a boolean.

 A full example could be: